As part of the Festival "Loco for Love" and in collaboration with Theater with a Mission and Florida State University, El Fuego Early Music presents:

 Artistic Direction by Salomé Sandoval, voice, vihuela and baroque guitar; Luciana Kube, singer and lecturer; Eric Miranda, Baritone; and the special participation of Maestra Frances Fitch, organ and harpsichord.
 Theater with a Mission actors and dancers.
 Art works and translations will be projected onto a screen.

 Friday, March 04th 5:00 p.m.
 Dohnányi Recital Hall, School of Music at Florida State University, Tallahassee, FL

-El Fuego (meaning ‘fire’ in Spanish) has impressed Boston, MA audiences with their synthesis of early music and folk styles; their versatility as singers and multi-instrumentalists is shown in their unique repertoire from Spain and the New World colonies.
-Now based in Chapel Hill, NC, Artistic Director Salomé Sandoval has received wide acclaim for singing while providing her own continuo parts on lutes and guitars; together with period instrumentalists, El Fuego creates an unusually rich sound, full of melodic and rhythmic excitement in their performance of Villancicos and Xácaras and other vocal repertoire, keeping the flame of little-known musical masters burning in the 21st century.
+El Fuego (meaning ‘fire’ in Spanish) has impressed audiences with their synthesis of early music and folk styles; their versatility as singers and multi-instrumentalists is shown in their unique repertoire from Spain and the New World colonies.
+Now based in Chapel Hill, NC, Artistic Director Salomé Sandoval has received wide acclaim for singing while providing her own continuo parts on lutes and guitars; together with period instrumentalists, El Fuego creates an unusually rich sound, full of melodic and rhythmic excitement in their performance of Villancicos, Xácaras and other sacred vocal repertoire, as well as stage music, keeping the flame of little-known musical masters burning in the 21st century.

 As part of the Historically Informed Performances Festival (HIP), El Fuego Early Music presents: Heroes or Villains?
 A tale of adventurers, wanderers, settlers, and pirates from the coasts of 16th century North Carolina, through music, art, and poetry.